Sibghatullah Mojaddedi: Early years

 Mojaddedi was born on 27 September 1926 in Kabul, Afghanistan.
-His family, the Mojaddedis, are a well-known family of religious scholars from Kabul who trace their ancestry to Mujaddid Ahmad Sirhindi, a prominent 16th-century Islamic scholar and Naqshbandi Sufi.
-Ethnically, the Mojaddedis are categorized as Arab.
+His family, the Mojaddedis, are a well-known Pashtun family of religious scholars from Kabul who trace their ancestry to Mujaddid Ahmad Sirhindi, a prominent 16th-century Islamic scholar and Naqshbandi Sufi.

 Mojaddedi studied Islamic Law and Jurisprudence at al-Azhar University in Cairo, Egypt.
-In 1952 he returned to Afghanistan to teach in high schools and at Kabul University, where he became known as an advocate of Afghan independence.
+In 1952 he returned to Afghanistan to teach in high schools and at Kabul University, where he became known as an advocate of Afghan political independence.
 In 1959 Mojaddedi was accused of conspiring against then Soviet Prime Minister Nikita Khrushchev and was imprisoned without trial until 1964.
 It is believed his leftist brother, Rahmatullah Mojaddedi, passed information to Babrak Karmal and in turn to the Daoud government that Sibghatullah planned to blow up a bridge in Kabul targeting the Soviet delegation's motorcade in a visit.
 After release, he was forced into exile for his outspoken comments regarding Soviet influence in Afghanistan.
 His period in exile was spent in several countries such as Denmark and Pakistan before his entry into Afghan politics.